-All DCA O&M Plans should include a section which details appropriate work practices for custodial, maintenance and construction personnel that will be working near areas which contain ACM or LBP.
-The work practices should be tailored to the likelihood that ACM or LBP would be disturbed.
+Detail appropriate work practices for custodial, maintenance and construction personnel that will be working near areas which contain ACM or LBP.
+The work practices must be tailored to the likelihood that ACM or LBP would be disturbed.

-Specific procedures to minimize and/or contain asbestos fibers and lead paint dust should be thoroughly discussed in the DCA O&M Plan.
+Specific procedures to minimize and/or contain asbestos fibers and lead paint dust must be described.
 These procedures could include:

-- 1. Wetting ACM prior to disturbance;
+- Wetting ACM prior to disturbance;

-- 2. Use of isolated enclosures;
+- Use of isolated enclosures;

-- 3. Avoidance of certain maintenance activities such as sawing, sanding, drilling, cutting, abrading, or chipping ACM and LBP.
+- Avoidance of certain maintenance activities such as sawing, sanding, drilling, cutting, abrading, or chipping ACM and LBP

 Additionally, cleaning practices such as dry sweeping, dry wiping and regular vacuuming of areas, where fallout of asbestos fibers or lead paint dust are possible, should be stipulated in the O&M Plan as practices to be avoided.
-Rather, special vacuums with high efficiency particulate air (HEPA) filters and wet cleaning methods should be employed in these areas.
-The purchase of a HEPA vacuum is recommended at facilities which have been identified as containing friable ACM or LBP.
+Rather, special vacuums with high efficiency particulate air (HEPA) filters and wet cleaning methods must be employed in these areas.
+A HEPA vacuum must be purchased for facilities which identified friable ACM or LBP.

-Asbestos or lead paint waste (i.e., debris, dust, dirty rags, mop heads, HEPA vacuum filters) should be disposed of in a specially marked plastic bag as hazardous waste.
-The consultant should recommend special cleaning of potentially contaminated areas as a part of the DCA O&M Plan.
-A small supply of pre-labeled 6-mil-thick plastic waste bags should therefore be purchased and made available for disposal of contaminated waste.
+Asbestos or lead paint waste (i.e., debris, dust, dirty rags, mop heads, HEPA vacuum filters) must be disposed of in a specially marked plastic bag as hazardous waste.
+The consultant must recommend special cleaning of potentially contaminated areas as a part of the DCA O&M Plan.
+A small supply of pre-labeled 6-mil-thick plastic waste bags must therefore be purchased and made available for contaminated waste disposal.

-Special cleaning techniques should supplement, not replace, repair or abatement actions.
+Special cleaning techniques must supplement, not replace, repair or abatement actions.

-The DCA O&M Plan should include special work practices for each type of ACM or lead paint identified at the facility as well as for each type and category of maintenance activity that is likely to be performed in that area.
-Different situations will require different levels of basic O&M procedures to minimize asbestos fiber or lead paint dust release.
-It will be up to the discretion of the Program Manager to evaluate the level of precautionary procedures that will need to be employed.
-For instance, there will be situations when disturbance of ACM or LBP is unlikely, those when disturbance will be possible and those when disturbance is intentional.
-Each situation will require different levels of precautionary work procedures.
+The O&M Plan must include special work practices for each type of ACM or lead paint identified at the facility and for each type and category of maintenance activity likely to be performed in that area.
+Different situations require different levels of basic O&M procedures to minimize asbestos fiber or lead paint dust release.
+It is at the discretion of the O&M Manager to evaluate the level of precautionary procedures that need to be employed.
+For instance, there are situations when disturbance of ACM or LBP is unlikely, those when disturbance is possible and those when disturbance is intentional.
+Each situation requires different levels of precautionary work procedures.

 Work procedures in some areas may only require the use of wet methods in an effort to reduce the potential for fiber or dust release.
 The work procedures in these areas may include wetting of the material prior to work activities, damp wiping, mopping or HEPA vacuuming.
 Care should be used when changing HEPA vacuum filters because of the potential for fiber release.
 Other work procedures may require the use of drop cloths, respirators or protective clothing.
 More significant disturbance activities may actually require an enclosure of the work area and the services of an abatement contractor.

-Whatever the conditions may be, the DCA O&M Plan should detail specific work practices to be employed when work is being performed that could potentially disturb ACM or LBP.
+Whatever the conditions may be, the DCA O&M Plan must detail specific work practices to be employed when actions are taken that could potentially disturb ACM or LBP.

-All of the facility's asbestos or lead paint-related management documents should be retained in a safe and secure location at the facility.
-The DCA O&M Plan should itemize particular documents that need to be retained by the facility.
-Because certain exposures can have a latency period, the records should be kept for at least 30 years.
-Particular documents that should be retained by the facility may include:
+All of the facility's asbestos or lead paint-related management documents must be retained in a safe and secure location at the facility.
+The DCA O&M Plan must itemize particular documents that need to be retained by the facility.
+Because certain exposures can have a latency period, the records must be kept for at least 30 years.
+Particular documents that must be retained by the facility may include: